syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/09.dnsaas/docs.en.md

 #### Create a secondary (slave) zone

-To create a secondary or slave zone, thats content are actually managed by (and obtained from) the primary or master server, you need to specify the master server(s):
+To create a secondary or slave zone, whose content is actually managed by (and obtained from) the primary or master server, you need to specify the master server(s):

 ```shell
 $ openstack zone create --type SECONDARY --masters 123.45.67.89 -- secondary.domain.example.